- Career Highlights

 - Performances with Eric Alexander; the Artie Shaw Orchestra; Bebop Guitars; the Boston Jazz Orchestra; the Boston Pops Orchestra, Jazz Ensemble, and Winter Sauce Chorale; Amanda Carr; the Kenny Hadley Big Band; Steve Marcus; Hank Marr; Herb Pomeroy; the Pro Arte Chamber Orchestra (under director Gunther Schuller); Rick Stepton; and Clark Terry

-- CDs include Strollin'
+- Albums include Strollin'

 - Recordings with Bebop Guitars (Berklee faculty ensemble), the Boston Pops, vocalist Amanda Carr, the Kenny Hadley Big Band, and the Rick Stepton Quartet